 Those on the group flights arrive this evening and will be transferred to our start hotel in the centre of Dakar.

-We depart early this morning for a half day boat excursion on the Gambia River.
+We head out on the Gambia river which traverses the whole country from East to West.
 The birdlife along the river is especially rich and varied, and we should see fish eagles, weaver bird colonies, and rollers as well as egrets and herons.
-Along the way we pass Baboon Island Park where we normally see monkeys and even, sometimes, chimpanzees.
-We disembark close to Wassu Stone Circles - although their exact purpose is not known, these megalithic monuments were probably used to mark burial grounds.
+Along the way we pass Baboon Island Park where we normally see monkeys and even, sometimes if really lucky, chimpanzees.
+We disembark to visit Wassu Stone Circles - although their exact purpose is not known, these megalithic monuments were probably used to mark burial grounds.
 Despite the fact that stone circles can be found in Europe and the Middle East, the concentration of these fascinating monuments is particularly high in Senegambia, showing the existence of a highly organised society and a complex culture.
 The stones were skilfully shaped into cylindrical or polygonal shapes and their height varies from 1 to 2.5 metres, and some weigh as much as 10 tons.
-After visiting the stone circles we get back on the boat and return to Georgetown.
-From here we drive approximately 2.5hrs to Tendaba where we spend the night.

 We head back to the coast and Gambia's capital, Banjul.
 We will cross by ferry to the South side of the Gambia River.
 Our first stop is at Makusutu Cultural Forest for a nature walk, some palm-wine tasting and short trip in the mangroves.
 We then continue onto Lamin fish-farm and water gardens before finally arriving in Banjul.
 There should be time for an optional city tour or you can relax at a hotel where we have day use rooms.
 Those no the group flights will be taken to the airport in time for their flight back to London this evening.